 89 steps mean the 89 years he lived

 Fast-forward it's 2018.
 Now what?
 It must be really tough for locals that this memorial reminds them of their scars during his regime.
 There have been movements to rename the hall and one of them that went through was renaming the gate.

 The 4 characters inscribed in the gate means "Liberty Square" ("自由廣場") replaced from its former "Great Centrality and Perfect Uprightness" ("大中至正")

 The hall had proposals to rename it as the "National Taiwan Democracy Hall" but we have yet to see what the future holds whether the movement will move forward.

 Apart from politics, the place is big and has plenty of tourists.
-They also have a flag ceremony, 9:00am for the flag raising then 6:00pm for the flag lowering.
-If you want to maximize your trip, I’d suggest you witness the ceremony to see how they do it.
-The memorial hall gates closes minutes before the flag lowering ceremony so if you want to see the bronze statue, go before the flag lowering ceremony though you can still roam around the open area to see the lights.
+They also have a flag ceremony, 9:00 am for the flag-raising then 6:00 pm for the flag lowering.
+If you want to maximize your trip, I'd suggest you witness the ceremony to see how they do it.
+The memorial hall gates close minutes before the flag-lowering ceremony so if you want to see the bronze statue, go before the flag-lowering ceremony though you can still roam around the open area to see the lights.